Dental Implants − Somerset KY

 With dental implants, people are rediscovering the comfort and confidence to eat, speak, laugh, and enjoy life.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by Dr. Farmer or by a specialist (an oral and maxillofacial surgeon or periodontist) suggested by our practice.
+During these consultation visits, your specific needs and considerations will be addressed by Dr. Farmer and Dr. Jayme or by a specialist (an oral and maxillofacial surgeon or periodontist) suggested by our practice.
 Your questions and concerns are important to us.
 Out team will work with you very closely to help make your procedure a success.

 Dental implants are metal anchors that act as tooth root substitutes.
 They are surgically placed into the jaw bone.
 Small posts are then attached to the implant which protrudes through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, our office designs the final bridgework or denture, which will ultimately improve both function and aesthetics.